anu-sha/Trailer-website/README.md

 #To run this project

-1. Download the files in the movie folder to your local drive
+1. Download the files in the movie folder to your local drive.
-2. Make sure python is installed on your machine
+2. Make sure python is installed on your machine.
 3. Run the movie_trailers.py file to view the trailer website.
-4. You can use the fave_trailers.html file to view a sample of the generated webpage.
+4. Alternatively you can open the fave_trailers.html file to view a sample of the generated webpage.